 More than just one tree grows in Brooklyn.
-As anyone knows who's looked in one of Brooklyn's many little backyards, the borough has both deep roots and leafy tops.
-The borough is lucky to have parks, community gardens, a zillion street trees, and little back gardens.
+Ask anyone who's looked in one of Brooklyn's many little backyards, since the borough has both deep roots and leafy tops.
+The borough is lucky to have parks, community gardens, numerous street trees, and little back gardens.

-Here's where to find selections of plants, shrubs, trees, and seasonal flowers in Brooklyn, NY.
+Here's where to find selections of plants, shrubs, trees, and seasonal flowers in Brooklyn.

-Of course, you can get mass produced plants at Brooklyn's big box stores, like Home Depot and Lowe's.
+Of course, you can get mass-produced plants at Brooklyn's big-box stores, such as Home Depot and Lowe's.
 But the great little mom-and-pop shops peppered throughout the borough make garden shopping a more interesting, intimate Brooklyn experience.
-And, often you find things there that the mass market retailers just don't bother with.
+And, often you find things there that the mass-market retailers just don't bother with.

 01 of 07